-Read the text again and maybe a third time.
+Read the text again and maybe a second time.
 Read it slowly, marking some of the words, phrases, sentences which may cause you to stop and recognise that the Holy Spirit is calling you to this word, this phrase, this sentence, or the whole text.
 Ponder for a while.
 Maybe a day or more!
 Perhaps you would like to follow up some of the other flood stories mentioned above.
-Mr. and Mrs. Google are always happy to oblige!
 I share my response in Evangelizatio 1.

-Responsorial Psalm: Psalm 24 The response is: YOUR WAYS O LORD, ARE LOVE AND TRUTH TO THOSE THE WHO KEEP YOUR COVENANT.
+Responsorial Psalm: Psalm 24

+The response is: YOUR WAYS O LORD, ARE LOVE AND TRUTH TO THOSE THE WHO KEEP YOUR COVENANT.